SIMOLANT 12/2024

 -NN | initial number of particles (legacy, also -PN=) |

 -Pcomma-separated assignments | Commands (assignments) as in the "Expert" mode, comma-separated.
-Executed after initialization (-I, -N) Example: -Pwall=1,th=1 |
+Executed after initialization (-I, -N) Example: -Pwall=1,method=1 |

 -Sspeed | initial value of the simulation speed slider [default=3.5], affects the timer and (for speed>=1) the number of the skipped frames.
-Normal range = [-5,11.5] |
+Normal range = [-5,11.5], 11 or 11.5 means 10 and no delay |

 -Tfactor | the timeout of the time is least factor times the simulation cycle duration [default=0.5] |